arcus/education_modules/sql_normalization/sql_normalization.md

 module_template_version: 3.0.0
 language: en
 narrator: US English Female
-title: SQL Normalization
+title: Database Normalization
-comment: Learn about the concept of normalization and why it's important for SQL.
+comment: Learn about the concept of normalization and why it's important for organizing complicated data in relational databases.
-long_description: Usually, data in a SQL database is organized into multiple interrelated tables with as little data repetition as possible.
+long_description: Usually, data in a relational database like SQL is organized into multiple interrelated tables with as little data repetition as possible.
 This module teaches underlying data considerations and explains how data is organized in SQL by introducing the concepts of one-to-many data relationships and normalization.
 estimated_time: 40 minutes

 @learning_objectives